davidgarcial/aws-cli-tool/README.md

 If the login was successfull you will be redirected to the main menu that shows items dependig of your user type
 ![Main Menu](./ss/login/main_menu.png)

+If you want more detailed images of the functionality check the folder 'ss'